yehudasa/rgw-object-broker/README.md

 ## Utilize Kubernetes Service-Catalog to dynamically provision CNS Object Storage.

 ## Overview
-A core feature of the Kubernetes system is the ability to provision a diverse offering of block and file storage on demand.
+A core feature of the Kubernetes system is the ability to provision block and file storage on demand.
-This project seeks to demonstrate that by using the Kubernetes-Incubator's [Service-Catalog](https://github.com/kubernetes-incubator/service-catalog), it is now also possible to bring dynamic provisioning to S3 object storage.
+This project seeks to demonstrate that by using the Kubernetes-Incubator's [Service-Catalog](https://github.com/kubernetes-incubator/service-catalog) and the CNS Object Broker, it is now possible to provision GlusterFS backed S3 buckets on demand.
-This is accomplished with an application called a Broker that implements the [OpenServiceBroker](https://github.com/openservicebrokerapi/servicebroker/blob/master/spec.md) API spec.
+This is accomplished using [Gluster-Kubernetes](https://github.com/jarrpa/gluster-kubernetes), the Service-Catalog, and the CNS Object Broker.
+Gluster-Kubernetes provides the S3 interface and backing storage.
+Service-Catalog enables communication between a client Kubernetes cluster and service provider.
+The CNS Object Broker is the endpoint to which the Service-Catalog sends requests for services.

-The Broker handles requests to create and destroy object buckets and returns information required to consume them.
+The CNS Object Broker handles requests to create and destroy S3 buckets and returns information required to consume them.

-The CNS Object Broker is designed to be used with [Gluster-Kubernetes](https://github.com/jarrpa/gluster-kubernetes).
+The CNS Object Broker is designed to be used only with [Gluster-Kubernetes](https://github.com/jarrpa/gluster-kubernetes).
 Our [command flow diagram](docs/diagram/control-diag.md) shows where Kubernetes, Service-Catalog, and the (often external) service broker interact.
 Service-catalog terms used below are included in the diagram.

+### Topology
+There are two separate environments that make up this demonstration.
+The first is a 4 node GCE cluster.
+The CNS Object Broker and Gluster-Kubernetes are run here and represent the External Service Provider.
+It should be noted that the Broker can be implemented to run anywhere.
+This system will consist of *at least* 4 GCE instances.  **Each minion instance MUST have an additional raw block device.**

+Our second system will be the locally running Kubernetes cluster on which with Service-Catalog is deployed.
+This system will be run locally in a Kubernetes *all-in-one* cluster and is where consumers of our storage service will be located.
+Please refer to the [command flow diagram](docs/diagram/control-diag.md) for a more in depth look at these systems.

 ### Nomenclature